nathanfanelli/dynamic-landing-page/README.md

 # W3Newbie
-This is a new javascript project for practice.
+This is a dynamic landing page built with Vanilla JavaScript.
+The background image will change according to the time of the day(morning, evening, night).